Colonised, Coloniser, Complicit

 There is a ship on the water.
 I have always felt it before I could see it.
 It carries something I have been afraid to name.

-When I look towards them, I feel the ache in my heart and the blood in the land that holds us together and apart at the same time.
+When I look toward them now I feel the ache in my heart and the blood in the land that holds us together and apart at the same time.

 I want to come home.
-Find a soft place to land and be held.
-By all of it.
-Truth and lies.
-Beingness itself.
+Find a soft place to land.
+Even inside the turning.

-When I reach for my people I find not one thread but three.
+And so I reach for my people.
+And find not one thread but three.
 And none of them innocent.
 And none of them free.

 There is the colonised.
 The one whose land was entered without asking.
 Whose language became dangerous to speak.
 Whose ceremonies were renamed as primitive.
 Whose grief has no grave to visit because the loss was too large to mark.